Free: Healthy 5-Ingredient Meals EbookGet It Now

 This section explains how to choose the best ingredients for arugula pear salad, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

-- Feta – Crumble fresh, or get a pre-crumbled variety.
+- Feta – Crumble it fresh, or get a pre-crumbled variety.
 If you prefer a different cheese, you can easily make a pear and gorgonzola cheese salad, pear blue cheese salad, or pear goat cheese salad instead.

 - Walnuts – I use raw, unsalted walnuts for an earthy crunch.
 Pecans would make another delicious substitute.